snowplow-archive/snowplow.github.com/_posts/2014-08-12-snowplow-java-tracker-0.5.0-released.md

 ArrayList<SchemaPayload> contextList = new ArrayList<SchemaPayload>();
 contextList.add(schemaPayload);

-// For completeness, lets add this context to track a page view without Base64 encoding tracker.trackPageView("www.mypage.com", "My Page", "www.me.com", contextList);
+// For completeness, let's add this context to a page view without Base64 encoding tracker.trackPageView("www.mypage.com", "My Page", "www.me.com", contextList);
 {% endhighlight %}

-What this ends up looking like in a JSON format:
+What this ends up looking like in a JSON format, note the `co` property:

 {% highlight javascript %}
 {